tonydavis629/personal-site/src/data/about.md

 - I did a cruise around the Caribbean, does that count?
 - I've been to most big cities in the US, San Diego was my favorite.
 - I'm a fan of national parks.
 Top 3 are Death Valley, the Grand Canyon, and the Antelope Canyon.
+- I've been diving in Indoneisa, which was probably the closest thing I've had to a religious experience.

 # Favorite Concerts (with links to the actual events)